How Drug and Alcohol Treatment Centers Fight Addiction

 Facilities may also take on a holistic approach to rehabilitation, focusing on the individual as a whole to better integrate their mind, body, and spirit.
 Programs like these will often utilize additional methods to well being such as diet, fitness, natural remedies, emotional health, and spirit-building exercises.
 Emphasis is placed on concepts such as mindfulness, positive self-talk, and improved communication skills, in addition to alternative treatments like drama therapy, art therapy, and animal-assisted therapy.

 Group therapy has also been shown to be very effective in treating substance abuse.
 Members get support from other sober peers who are capable of sharing their own experience and wisdom of the recovery process.
-It also serves to ease the isolation that can arise during recovery, allowing patients to feel connected to others and see examples of successful recovery.
+It also serves to ease the isolation that can arise during addiction recovery, allowing patients to feel connected to others and see examples of successful recovery.
 Patients soon begin to model the behaviors of their sober peers and pick up better coping mechanisms along with real-time feedback and encouragement.